2024 Ohio elections

 The 2024 Ohio general elections were held on November 5, 2024, throughout the US state of Ohio.

 Federal offices

+Senate

+Republican businessman Bernie Moreno defeated Democratic three-term incumbent Sherrod Brown.
+Brown secured only 46.5% of the vote, to Moreno's 50.1%.
+Primary elections took place on March 19, 2024.
+This was the first U.S. Senate race in Ohio where the incumbent was defeated since 2006, when Brown defeated Mike DeWine.

 House of Representatives

 All of Ohio's 15 seats in the United States House of Representatives were up for election in 2024.
 Prior to this election Republicans hold 10 seats and Democrats hold 5 seats.